Less waste, more thanks: life in lockdown

 “Given the impacts of food waste on the environment, including emissions from landfill and the waste of resources in growing food only to throw it away, these findings pave the way for us all to maintain these habits which waste less food.”

-• 30% of people more often checked what food they already had prior to leaving the house to shop and 19% wrote a shopping list more often.
+1. 30% of people more often checked what food they already had prior to leaving the house to shop; 19% wrote a shopping list more often.

-• 39% bought extra food, with 32% buying more “just in case” and 45% buying more food out of concern it wouldn’t be available next time.
+4. 39% bought extra food.
+32% bought more “just in case”.
+45% bought more food out of concern it wouldn’t be available next time.

-• 59% say they are determined to waste less food due to the lockdown experience.
+5. 59% say they’re determined to waste less food due to the lockdown experience.

-• Most NSW people have found the new food management behaviours they have adopted to be very useful and plan to keep doing it after the lockdown ends.
+6. Most NSW people have found the new food management behaviours they’ve adopted to be very useful and plan to keep doing it after the lockdown ends.

-• 67% will continue to consider the best way to store food, 65% will continue checking what food they have before shopping and 64% will keep freezing food to extend its life.
+7. 67% will continue to consider the best way to store food.
+65% will continue checking what food they have before shopping.
+64% will keep freezing food to extend its life.

-• 46% say they appreciate food more and 47% understand more about where food comes from and what it takes to get it to them.
+8. 46% say they appreciate food more.
+47% understand more about where food comes from and what it takes to get it to them.